David Wise's Aviation History Website

 AIRCRAFT PRODUCTION LISTS

 There are particular problems with tracing amateur-built aircraft in several countries, because they are often officially registered quoting construction numbers which are homebuilt-association or personal project numbers, and do not show the plans or kit or licence-to-build serial numbers assigned by the suppliers.
 Another recent problem is that some countries have introduced ultralight/microlight aircraft registers which are separate from the main aircraft registers, both structurally and administratively, and information on these is very difficult to obtain.
-If you know the plans or kit supplier's serial number of any of the types I have listed and I don't have it, please let me know the details.
+If you know the plans or kit supplier's serial number of any aircraft listed and I don't have it, please let me know the details.

 The following abbreviations have been used: